venysssssssssss/AwsOverview/AWS CloudWatch.md

   - ALARM
 - Period:
   - Length of time in seconds to evaluate the metric.
-  - High resolution custom metrics: 10 sec, 30 sec or multiples of 60 sec.
+  - **High-Resolution Custom Metrics:** 10 sec, 30 sec or multiples of 60 sec.

 ## 13.1.
 Alarm Targets